zhongmiao-org/intercept-wave-upstream/README.md

 ## CI & Release

 - CI (PR/main): build, vet, test, fmt check.
-- Release draft (push to main): created from the `VERSION` file.
+- Release draft (push to main): created using `CHANGELOG.md` Unreleased notes and the `VERSION` file.
 - Publish release: builds multi-arch images and pushes to GHCR.
+CI promotes `Unreleased` notes into a new versioned section and then bumps `VERSION` (opens auto-merge PR).

 Repository configuration:
 - Secrets (optional)